earthly/earthly/CONTRIBUTING.md

 Starting with [v0.6.30](CHANGELOG.md#v0630---2022-11-22), the default location of the built binary's config file has changed to `~/.earthly-dev/config.yml`.
 The standard location is not used as a fallback; it is possible to `export EARTHLY_CONFIG=~/.earthly/config.yml`, or create a symlink if required.

+## Prereleases

+In addition to the `./earthly` prerelease script, we maintain a repository dedicated to [prereleases versions](https://github.com/earthly/earthly-staging/releases) of earthly.

+The prerelease versions follow a pseudo-semantic versioning scheme: `0.<epoch>.<decimal-git-sha>`; which is described in greater detail in the repository's [README](https://github.com/earthly/earthly-staging).

+Additionally, prerelease docker images are pushed to [earthly/earthly-staging](https://hub.docker.com/r/earthly/earthly-staging/tags) and [earthly/buildkitd-staging](https://hub.docker.com/r/earthly/buildkitd-staging/tags).

 ## CLA

 ### Individual